obenhuber1/Applied-Deep-Learning-2020/README.md

 Implementation was done in Python using Package "Keras" (not tf.keras) and Tensorflow.

+As error metric I chose "Accuracy".
+Following Cats and Dogs Kaggle competition, it seems to b routine to achieve approximately 80% accuracy with a manually designed convolutional neural network and 90%+ accuracy using transfer learning on this task.
+As I created my CNN manually, I also chose 80% overall accuracy plus 80% accuracy in group "Simba" as the target I wanted to achieve.
+Best results on the validation set were 79% overall accuracy and 81% for Simba, so pretty close.

 Later on here comes a screenshot of the final application.
 [![Product Name Screen Shot][product-screenshot]](https://example.com)